 The Company invests cash collateral received into reverse repurchase agreements as part of its securities lending program.
-The Company requires that all reverse repurchase agreements must be collateralized by U.S. Treasury securities, U.S. Agency securities, U.S. corporate bonds and/or U.S. equities with a minimum margin of 102%.
-For the securities lending program, reverse repurchase agreements had a maximum maturity of 90 days and are indemnified by the Company's securities lending agent against counterparty default.
-When counterparty default and price movements of the collateral received present the primary risks for repurchase agreements, the Company mitigates such risks by mandating short maturities, applying proper haircuts and monitoring fair values daily.
+The Company requires that all reverse repurchase agreements must be collateralized by U.S. Treasury securities, U.S. Agency securities, U.S. corporate bonds, and/or U.S. equities with a minimum margin of 102%.
+For the securities lending program, reverse repurchase agreements had a maximum maturity of 95 days and are indemnified by the Company's securities lending agent against counterparty default.
+The Company mitigates risks from counterparty default and price movements of the collateral received by mandating short maturities, applying proper haircuts, and monitoring fair values daily.

-In 2022, the Company entered into a reverse repurchase transaction commitment of \$250 million with an unaffiliated financial institution.
-Under this agreement, the Company purchases U.S. Treasury securities and loans cash, with a simultaneous agreement to resell such securities at a future date or on demand in an amount equal to the cash initially loaned plus interest.
+The Company has a reverse repurchase transaction commitment of \$250 million with an unaffiliated financial institution.
+Under this agreement, the Company purchases U.S. Treasury securities and loans in cash, with a simultaneous agreement to resell such securities at a future date or on demand in an amount equal to the cash initially loaned plus interest.

-In 2022, the Company entered into repurchase agreements with unaffiliated financial institutions.
-Under these agreements, the Company sells securities and receives cash in an amount at least equal to 102% of the fair value of the securities sold at the inception of the transaction, with a simultaneous agreement to repurchase such securities at a future date or on demand in an amount equal to the cash initially received plus interest.
-The Company monitors the ratio of the cash held to the fair value of the securities sold throughout the duration of the transaction and additional cash or securities are obtained as necessary.
+The Company also has repurchase agreements with unaffiliated financial institutions.
+Under these agreements, the Company receives sales financing secured by securities as collateral in an amount at least equal to 102% of the fair value of the securities sold at the inception of the transaction, with a simultaneous agreement to repurchase such securities at a future date or on demand in an amount equal to the cash initially received plus interest.
+The Company monitors the ratio of the cash held to the fair value of the securities sold throughout the duration of the transaction, and additional cash or securities are obtained as necessary.
 Securities sold under such transactions may be sold or re-pledged by the transferee.